Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 Finally, the absorbing Markov chain model is constructed based on the graph representation of Fig.~\ref{fig:flowchart}c.
 The mean exit time that a vacancy escapes from the cluster, $t_{\text{esc}}$, can be determined using the formula~\cite{fichthorn2013local}:

-Here $\pmb{T}$ is the transient matrix containing transition probabilities among all transient states, which is a square matrix of size $n_\text{tr} \times n_\text{tr}$, where $n_\text{tr}$ is the number of transient states and determined by sites in the cluster and the nearest neighbors. $\pmb I$ is an identity matrix that has the same size as $\pmb{T}$. $\vec{p_0}$ represents the initial probabilities of transient states with size $n_\text{tr} \times 1$, and $\vec{\tau}$ is a vector of one-step escape times for each site, which has the same size as $\vec{p_0}$.
+Here $\pmb{T}$ is the transient matrix containing transition probabilities among all transient states, which is a square matrix of size $n_\text{tr} \times n_\text{tr}$, where $n_\text{tr}$ is the number of transient states and determined by sites in the cluster and the nearest neighbors. $\pmb I$ is an identity matrix that has the same size as $\pmb{T}$. $\vec{p_0}$ is a vector to represent the initial probabilities of transient states with a size of $n_\text{tr} \times 1$, and $\vec{\tau}$ is a vector of one-step escape times for each site, which has the same size as $\vec{p_0}$.

 Specifically, elements $T_{ij}$ from the matrix $\pmb{T}$ are derived from the migration barriers $E^{\text{bond}}_{\text{mig}}$ based on an Arrhenius relationship: